ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-2-1.md

-Chapter 2: Overview of Conflict Management: Different Perspectives and Approaches to Conflict Management
+Different Perspectives and Approaches to Conflict Management
 ========================================================================================================

 Effective conflict management is essential for maintaining a positive and productive work environment in small businesses.
 In this chapter, we will explore different perspectives and approaches to conflict management.